-The following are categorized as a Major Offense, Category 3:
+The following are categorized as major offense Category 3:

-- Slanderous actions/remarks to fellow students and/or teachers and staff via print and broadcast media, internet and other medium of communication - 2.
-Rebellious actions or remarks against the school - 3.
-Threatening fellow students and/or teachers and staff using deadly weapons - 4.
-Possession, sale or use of deadly weapons such as guns, explosives, knife/knives, including firecrackers and pillboxes

-- and poisonous chemicals which may endanger the lives of any member of the school community - 5.
-Use, sale of intoxicating drinks such as beer liquor, wine or any alcoholic beverages within the school premises or in its immediate vicinity. - Entering the school premises and/or participating in any recognized school activity while under the influence of liquor or any alcoholic beverages - 7.
+- 1. Slanderous actions/remarks to fellow students or teachers and staff via print and broadcast media, internet and other medium of communication. - 2.
+Rebellious actions or remarks against the school. - 3.
+Threatening fellow students or teachers or staff using deadly weapons. - 4.
+Possession, sale or use of deadly weapons such as guns, explosives, knife/knives, including firecrackers or pillboxes or poisonous chemicals which may endanger the lives of any member of the school community - 5.
+Use, sale of intoxicating drinks such as beer liquor, wine or any alcoholic beverages within the school premises or in its immediate vicinity. - 6.
+Entering the school premises or participating in any recognized school activity while under the influence of liquor or any alcoholic beverages - 7.
 Possession, use or sale of prohibited or regulated drugs (including marijuana) - 8.
-Entering the school premises and/or participating in any recognized school activity while under the influence of prohibited drugs including marijuana and other illegal substances - Any act of sexual harassment as defined in DepEd Order No.40 S 2012 known as the The DepEd Child Protection Policy - 10.
-Membership in student organizations or fraternities (in and out of the school) not officially approved by the school which disturb the peace and order of the school and/or community - Affiliation with any organization whose objectives and/or activities are contrary to the school's philosophy, objectives, policies or rules - 12.
+Entering the school premises or participating in any recognized school activity while under the influence of prohibited drugs including marijuana and other illegal substances. - 9.
+Any act of sexual harassment as defined in DepEd Order No.40 S 2012 known as The DepEd Child Protection Policy - 10.
+Membership in student organizations or fraternities (in and out of the school) not officially approved by the school which disturb the peace and order of the school or community - 11.
+Forming of or affiliating to any organization whose objectives or activities are contrary to the school's philosophy, objectives, policies or rules - 12.
 Hazing, in any form, whether within or outside the school premises - 13.
 Gross misconduct - 14.
-Illicit relationship with school personnel - 15.
+Eliciting sexual advances or insinuations to a school personnel - 15.
 Inflicting serious physical injury on any DLSU-IS student or any member of the school community - 16.
 Commission of a crime inside or outside of the school - 17.
 Any offense analogous to any of the aforementioned offenses

-Note: The list/ classification of offenses appearing herein are not all-inclusive.
+Note: The list/ classification of offenses appearing herein are not allinclusive.
 Therefore, students may be meted disciplinary action for offenses other than those listed herein.
-Likewise, the school reserves the right to impose lighter or stiffer penalties for an offense committed depending on the attending circumstances of the case.
+Likewise, the school reserves the right to impose lighter or stiffer penalties for offense committed depending on the attending circumstances of the case.
 In cases where two or more offenses carrying different penalties are committed under one given situation or instance, the heaviest penalty imposable shall be considered or applied.